elioscordo/tasktiles/README.md

 # What has been done in the frontend

-The tutorial project `phonecatApp` has been taken as the starting point The router exposes the component architecture
+The tutorial project `phonecatApp` has been taken as the starting point.

+The router exposes the component architecture.

-The service and other constants are developed in the core.tile module The controller is developed in the main component "tile-list"
+The service and other constants are developed in the core.tile module.

+The controller is developed in the main component "tile-list"

 # What is missing

-The code has not been incapsulated in more components i.e. `<task></task>` and `<tile></tile>` The test suite is configured but tests need more dev time.
+The code has not been incapsulated in more components i.e. `<task></task>` and `<tile></tile>`

+The test suite is configured but tests need more dev time.